titoshadow/miniwark-howtos/build_pgModeler0.9.1_for_Windows_64-bit.md

 ## Intro

-This are the steeps tu build `pgModeler` for Windows 10 64-bit on Windows itself.
+This are the steps to build `pgModeler` for Windows 10 64-bit on Windows itself.
 The produced `pgModeler` software will also be in 64-bit.